Discover more from Product Life

 There are many incredible roles involved in building products.
 Each of them requires a different set of skills, interests and experiences.
 If you’re exploring roles in other areas or just want to know what your colleagues really do, dig deeper into the roles described above.

-If you’re enjoying this, you’ll love my newsletter where I share advice for people building their careers in tech:
+If you enjoy resources like this, you’ll love my newsletter where I share advice for people building their careers in tech: